asm-products/ccar-websockets/Features.md

 Information system
 ===============
 ### Objective
-Manage information and needs for a small business.
+Manage information for a small business.

 ### Architecture
 Haxe based websocket client interacting with a yesod websockets server.